ZEUS: Zero-shot Embeddings for Unsupervised Separation of Tabular Data: Related work

 \paragraph{Representation learning for tabular data.} Self-supervised learning (SSL) has been transformative in domains like vision and language \cite{chen2020simple, grill2020bootstrap} but has struggled to show similar success in tabular data \cite{yoon2020vime, zhu2023xtab}.
-Large diversity of data and lack of pre-defined correlation between features prevents from designing universal pretext tasks or augmentations as well as transferability between domains \cite{zhao2024comparison}.
-In-context learning seems to be a promising direction in representation learning, which enables a single pre-trained model to adapt to new tasks in a zero-shot setting~\cite{brown2020languagemodelsfewshotlearners}.
-TabPFN treats small tabular datasets as contexts of (features, labels) and achieves state-of-the-art classification in one forward pass~\cite{tabpfn}.
+A large diversity of data and a lack of pre-defined correlation between features hinder the design of universal pretext tasks or augmentations, as well as the transfer learning between domains \cite{zhao2024comparison}.
+On the other hand, in-context and zero-shot learning~\cite{brown2020languagemodelsfewshotlearners} enable the use of a single pre-trained model for multiple tasks out of the box, without any additional tuning.
+In particular, TabPFN treats small tabular datasets as contexts consisting of features along with labels, and achieves state-of-the-art classification in a single forward pass~\cite{tabpfn}.
 Although theoretical analyses reveal that transformers can implicitly implement algorithms such as gradient descent \emph{in context}, their use is currently restricted to supervised problems~\cite{garg2023transformerslearnincontextcase}.